caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

    One important thing to consider is that even though the y-axis limits only display for one curve at a time with fixedScale, in autoScale the y-axis limits are correctly displayed for all curves, as then they all have the same, automatically computed limits.
 This is also why you cant change the y-axis to be displayed with autoScale or selectiveAutoScale, because there is only one.

-   You can also freeze the image currently drawn by the plot by pausing or resuming it using the provided public slots.
+   You can also freeze the image currently drawn in the plot by pausing and resuming it using the provided public slots.
+You can also restart the plot if you want to clear it or if graphical mistakes happen you want to erase.

+   With the property plotpicker activated, a field will appear upon hovering over the plot, giving information about the point your cursor is currently on.
+   It will display the x- and y-axis values, so it can be easily spotted which value a curve had at a certain time.
+But remember: The y-data is for the first curve only, the others might have different y-values there.
+To see their value, the displayed y-axis has to be switched first.

    **Title**
       QString: Titel of the plot